Fandom: Relationship with the media industry

-In science fiction, a large number of practitioners and other professionals in the field, not only writers but editors and publishers as well, traditionally have themselves come from and participate in science fiction fandom, from Ray Bradbury and Harlan Ellison to Patrick Nielsen Hayden and Toni Weisskopf.
-Ed Brubaker was a fan of the Captain America comics as a kid and was so upset that Bucky Barnes was killed off that he worked on ways to bring him back.
-The Winter Soldier arc began in 2004, and in the sixth issue in 2005 it was revealed that the Winter Soldier was Bucky Barnes.
+Science fiction writers, editors and publishers have participated in science fiction fandom themselves, from Ray Bradbury and Harlan Ellison to Patrick Nielsen Hayden and Toni Weisskopf.
+Ed Brubaker was a fan of the Captain America comics as a child and was deeply upset by the death of Bucky Barnes.
+Brubaker's first work as a writer at Marvel Comics was the fifth volume of Captain America, which brought Barnes back from the dead as the Winter Soldier, a brainwashed assassin.
 Many authors write fan fiction under pseudonyms.
 Lev Grossman has written stories in the Harry Potter, Adventure Time, and How to Train Your Dragon universes.
 S.E.
 Hinton has written about both Supernatural and her own books, The Outsiders.
 Movie actors often cosplay as other characters to enjoy being a regular fan at cons; for example, Daniel Radcliffe cosplayed as Spider-Man at the 2014 San Diego Comic-Con.
 Before the release of The Amazing Spider-Man, Andrew Garfield dressed up as Spider-Man and gave an emotional speech about what Spider-Man meant to him and thanking fans for their support.

 The relationship between fans and professionals has changed because of access to social media platforms like Twitter and Facebook.
-These give fans greater access to public figures such as creators, authors, and actors.
+By giving their follows a glimpse into their everyday life, public figures have a new way of expressing themselves and engaging with their fanbases on a deeper level.
 Online platforms also give fans more ways to connect and participate in fandoms.

 Some fans have made their work in fandom into careers.
 The book Fifty Shades of Grey by E.L.
 James was originally a fan fiction of the Twilight series published on FanFiction.Net.
 The story was taken down for mature content that violated the site's terms of service.
 James rewrote the story to take out any references to Twilight and self-published on The Writer's Coffee Shop in May 2011.
 The book was published by Random House in 2012 and was very popular, selling over 100 million copies.
 However, many fans were not happy about James using fan fiction to make money and felt it was not in the spirit of the community.

 There is contention over fans not being paid for their time or work.
 Gaming companies use fans to alpha and beta test their games in exchange for early access or promotional merchandise.
 The TV show Glee used fans to create promotional materials, though they did not compensate them.